datcit/guides/pve_alerting/readme.md

 </details>

-## Step 11 - Verify SMART Activation on All Disks
+## Step 11 - Verifying SMART Activation on All Disks
 To ensure that all your disks have SMART (Self-Monitoring, Analysis, and Reporting Technology) enabled, use the following command:
 ```bash
 smartctl --scan | awk '{print $1}' | xargs -I {} sh -c "echo {}; smartctl -i {} | grep 'SMART support is:'"